graphile/graphile.github.io/src/pages/postgraphile/computed-columns.md

 $$ language sql stable;
 ```

-You can also define parameters to your fields via your computed column function, and these will be exposed in the GraphQL schema as well:
+You can add parameters to your computed column field by declaring additional parameters in your PostgreSQL function:

 ```sql{1,4}
 -- Creates `User.greet(greeting: String!)` string field